aquastar/academic-kickstart/content/authors/admin/_index.md

 - [Oct.
 2021] Four works has been accepted by [AAAI-22'](https://aaai.org/Conferences/AAAI-22/) (SA program):
   - Graph learning to model the topology of hieroglyph
   - Graph dynamics transformation by echo state network
-  - Graph wavelets for early forecast of traffic accident impact
+  - Graph wavelets for early forecast of traffic incident impact
   - Influence blocking maximization with hard constraint
+- [Oct.
+2021] One work is accepted by [IEEE BigData 21'](https://bigdataieee.org/BigData2021/): a hierachical graph learning for tranffic incident impact forecast.
 - [Sep.
 2021] One paper about mobility and COVID-19 spreading is accepted by [ASONAM 21'](https://asonam.cpsc.ucalgary.ca/2021/).
 - [Aug.
 2021] Invited to serve as reviewer at [AAAI 22'](https://aaai.org/Conferences/AAAI-22/).
 - [May 2021] See our [tutorial Spreading Model for Epidemics](https://beiyulincs.github.io/pub/sdm_tutorial_21.html) ([GNN, RNN, SIR and PDE](/files/SDM21-part2.pptx)) in [SDM 21'](https://www.siam.org/conferences/cm/conference/sdm21)